Skip to main content

 Image of a solenoid by Zureks is released into the public domain.

-• Knowing what you now know about electromagnets and how to make one, try these experiments yourself to see which ones produce a stronger electromagnet.
-Measure the strength of the magnetic field by counting how many pins the electromagnet can pick up.
+• Given what you now know about electromagnets—and that you now know how to make one—try these experiments yourself to see which ones produce a stronger electromagnet.
+Measure the strength of the magnetic field by counting how many paperclips the electromagnet can pick up.
 Remember to keep some notes.

 2. What happens if you wind your coils more neatly, tightly, and compactly?

-3. What happens if you wind a coil in multiple layers, i.e., having 50 turns on top of 50 turns in a 100-turn coil?
+3. What happens if you wind a coil in multiple layers, i.e., wind 50 turns on top of 50 turns in a 100-turn coil?

 4. What happens if you connect more batteries to the coil?
-Add one additional battery at a time to see the effect.
+Add one additional AA 1.5 V battery at a time to see the effect.

 In the Real World